ioana26a/SmartLibrarian/README.md

 # 📚 Smart Librarian

 **Smart Librarian** is an AI-powered assistant that recommends books based on natural language input.
-It uses OpenAI's GPT for theme extraction and reasoning, ChromaDB for semantic search (RAG), and a local JSON file for full book summaries.
+It uses OpenAI's GPT for theme extraction and reasoning, ChromaDB for semantic search (RAG), and a local JSON file for book summaries.
 A clean, responsive web UI is built using **Gradio**, with custom theming.

 ---